b0kch01/replitC0de/README.md

 All of the C0de should work perfectly! :yum:

 ## Instructions
-1. Find the lesson (by name) and open it
+1. Find the lesson (by lesson # or name) and open it
 ```
 [Ctrl] + C
 [Ctrl] + V